syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-Prevent-Columns-Resizing-for-Child-Tables.md

 ---
 layout: post
-title: How to Prevent Columns Resizing for Child Tables | Windows Forms | Syncfusion
+title: How to Prevent Columns Resizing for Child Tables | WindowsForms | Syncfusion
 description: how to prevent columns resizing for child tables
-platform: windowsforms
+platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---